uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/index.md

 # Income Tax Self Assessment end-to-end service guide

-Version 3.0 issued XX November 2019
+Version 1.0 issued XX December 2019
 ***

 This service guide is to help software designers and vendors understand how their software fits in with HMRC APIs.